 12. B. F. Flesher - Solo B flat Cornet in story

-THE FORT will remain closed until further notice due to the virus shutdown rules.
+THE FORT is again open to the public after being closed for over a year due to the virus shutdown rules.

 During the winter months our volunteers try their best to open THE FORT regularly, but if the conditions warrant precautions, please call ahead to be sure we are open.
 If schools are closed, THE FORT is probably closed, too!